-Departments are permitted to engage in activities that generate unrelated business income.
-Revenue generating activities not directly related to the University of Minnesota’s exempt purposes of research and discovery, teaching and learning, and outreach and public service may be subject to federal unrelated business income tax (UBIT).
-Income and expense information for unrelated business activities included on the University’s UBIT return must be reported to the Tax Management Office on an annual basis.
+Departments are permitted to engage in activities that generate unrelated business income (UBI).
+Revenue-generating activities not directly related to the University of Minnesota’s exempt purposes of research and discovery, teaching and learning, and outreach and public service may be subject to federal and state unrelated business income tax (UBIT).
+Income and expense information for unrelated business activities may be included on the University’s UBIT return and departments must work with the Tax Management Office on an annual basis.

-Departments planning to sell goods or services to external customers (purchasers other than the University of Minnesota, including sales to individual students, faculty, and staff) have a legal obligation to collect Minnesota sales tax on taxable sales.
-The need to subject the sale of the goods or services to sales tax is determined with consideration of all of the following criteria: 1) the customer’s tax status, 2) the destination of the sales, and 3) the tax status of the goods or services being sold.
-When payment is not collected at the time of sale, the Enterprise Financial System Billing module should be utilized to bill for external sales transactions.
+The University of Minnesota must collect and remit Minnesota sales tax on Minnesota sales of taxable goods or services to external customers, including sales to individual students, faculty, and staff.
+Consider the following when determining whether a sale is subject to sales tax: 1) the customer’s tax status, 2) the destination of the sale, and 3) the tax status of the goods or services being sold.
+When payment is not collected at the time of sale, the Enterprise Financial System Billing module, point of sale system or financial system approved by the Controller or designee must be utilized to bill for external sales transactions.

 Unrelated Business Income Tax (UBIT)

 The University of Minnesota is exempt from federal and state income tax as an integral part of the State of Minnesota.
-However, revenue generating activities not substantially related to the University of Minnesota’s exempt purposes of research and discovery, teaching and learning, and outreach and public service may be subject to federal unrelated business income tax (UBIT.)
+However, revenue-generating activities not substantially related to the University of Minnesota’s exempt purposes of research and discovery, teaching and learning, and outreach and public service may be subject to federal UBIT.
 Determining whether an activity is considered unrelated for UBIT purposes is based on federal laws, regulations, Internal Revenue Service guidance and other opinions.
-The Tax Management Office will work with the department to determine when a new activity is generating unrelated business income (UBI) and when the UBI must be reported on the University’s UBIT return, Form 990-T. For additional background information on UBIT, see the UBIT section of the Tax Management Office’s website at http://tax.umn.edu.
+The Tax Management Office can work with the department to determine when a new activity is generating UBI and when the UBI is reported on the University’s UBIT return, Form 990-T. For additional background information on UBIT, see the UBIT section of the Tax Management Office’s website.

 The following should be done for all revenue generated by an unrelated activity:

-- On an annual basisthe Tax Management Office reviews the revenue Account 520620 to identify activities to report on the UBIT return.
+- On an annual basis, the Tax Management Office reviews the revenue accounts 520620 and 520222 to identify activities to report on the UBIT return.
+Other revenue accounts may also be reviewed as part of the annual UBI review.

 - For all unrelated activities to be reported on the UBIT return, the Tax Management Office prepares and sends a fact summary, an annual UBIT income/expense schedule, and other workpapers as needed to the departments undertaking the activities.